Enekui/ci_cd_proposal/README.md

 * Dev upload code to Github
 * Jenkins/GitOps, etc. will start the build process including some testing
-* Images is build and pushed to Docker image repository
+* Images is build and pushed to Docker image registry
 * Image is then deployed to Kubernetes

 ## Now let's elaborate a little bit on why?